10 Creative Kicks-to-the-Head for Overworked YouTubers

 - How did you shake out the jitters and shoot it?

-An app that gets the hustle?
-We made ShowShaper for creators.
+An use-anywhere web app that gets the content hustle?
+We’re making ShowShaper for creators.
 It’s a workspace purpose-built for making episodes.

 10. S.O., Friends & Family, Boss, Stranger, Yourself